DisCoTec/discotec.github.io/2021/coordination.md

-Following the tradition of previous editions of COORDINATION, according to the quality and number of the submission, we will organise special issues of extended and selected Full/Short/Survey/Tool papers in reputable journals such as LMCS and SCP.
+Following the tradition of previous editions of COORDINATION, according to the quality and number of the submission, we will organise special issues of extended and selected Full/Short/Survey/Tool papers in reputable journals such as Logical Methods in Computer Science and Science of Computer Programming.

 Special issues for last year's edition are under preparation (we will advertise them here).